manbearpig3130/deckyble/README.md

 - Networking options such as proxies, force TCP, reconnecting on disconnect etc.
 - Configuration to enable notifications (toasts) for events
 - Anything and everything else I can think of
+- Think of a good name for it

 ### To install:
  Make sure to read up on how the [Decky Template Repository](https://github.com/SteamDeckHomebrew/decky-plugin-template) is organized.